vigna/webgraph-rs/webgraph/README.md

 ## More Options

-- By starting from the [`BVGraphSeq`] class you can obtain an instance that does not need the `BASENAME.ef` file, but provides only [iteration].
+- By starting from the [`BvGraphSeq`] class you can obtain an instance that does not need the `BASENAME.ef` file, but provides only [iteration].

 - Graphs can be labeled by [zipping] them together with a [labeling].
 In fact,